Energy Portal guidance

 Aims of the portal

-- Provide improved and streamlined Government administration procedures in support of this.
+- Provide improved and streamlined Government administration procedures in support of the above.

 - Provide an environment which is adaptable to changes in future legislation and the realisation of improved administration and regulation.